Eppo-exp/eppo-docs/docs/quick-starts/feature-flag-quickstart.md

 return variation ? <NewCheckoutPage /> : <OldCheckoutPage />
 ```

-Note that the `getAssignment` methods in Eppo are deterministic meaning that they will always return the same value for a given user throughout the experiment.
+Note that the `getAssignment` methods in Eppo are deterministic, meaning that they will always return the same variant for a given subject (e.g., user) throughout the experiment.

-### 6. Turn on the flag to start splitting traffic
+### 7. Turn on the flag to start splitting traffic

 To start randomly assigning traffic, flip the flag on in the Test environment.